SiriusStarr/aw-conjure-integration/README.md

 or more **Categories** in ActivityWatch and a single **Measure** on Conjure.
 This integration will then automatically upload **Events** that match those categories to that measure on Conjure.

+## Behavior

+When run, `aw-conjure-integration` uploads events from ActivityWatch to Conjure in the manner defined by your links (which link categories to measures).
+When it is first launched, it deletes events back to the start of your current local day and reuploads them (so you can play around with different settings without fear of duplicate events).
+It'll then just watch and upload events as periods pass (check out "bin size" in [settings](#settings) for information on the exact details of when events are uploaded).

+You can safely mix in manually added time tracking in the same measures on Conjure; this integration will only ever manipulate events made by itself, so it won't delete/overwrite manually entries in the same measure.

+## Privacy

+By default, events are grouped by category before uploading to Conjure, meaning only your category names get sent anywhere; your apps and window titles never leave the local system, so you maintain the privacy benefits of using ActivityWatch.
+If you override this behavior by grouping by app and title instead, then this information obviously will be sent to Conjure, and you lose said privacy benefits (which may or may not be worth to you).
+Check out "group by" in [settings](#settings) for more information.

 ## Initial Setup and Configuration